tommed/mycucumber/README.md

 }
 ```

+Eventually, I'd like to separate the implementation code into sections
+so they can be isolated to just their single responsibility however,
+I'm still working on the best way to do this.

 ## How do I get my hands on MyCucumber?
 What you do in your own time is your business.